-4 Types of Soba Dishes without using Buckwheat Noodles
+4 Types of “Soba” without using Buckwheat Noodles

-When you hear “Soba (そば)”, what comes to mind?
+When you hear “Soba (そば)”, what comes to your mind first?
 Traditional Japanese buckwheat noodles?
-Yes, the Japanese word Soba usually refers to the buckwheat noodles.
+Yes, the word Soba usually refers to buckwheat noodles.

-Have you ever heard of all of these Japanese noodle dishes?
-Don’t worry, for those who know little about them, today I will talk about the difference between them.
+By the way, have you ever heard of all these Japanese dishes?
+Don’t worry, for people who answer “No” to this question, today I will explain what they are.

 Yaki Soba (焼きそば)